mylifebyai/mlbai/docs/LANDING-PAGE-BRIEF.md

 **Layout & visuals**
 - Two-column layout on desktop:
   - Left: heading, body, bullets, CTA button, and supporting text as above.
-  - Right: an image-style card that looks like a mini video player:
+  - Right: an image-style card that looks like a mini video player (or the real embedded player when allowed):
     - Label: “Your journey, in chapters”.
-    - Dark “player” box with:
+    - Dark “player” box with either:
       - A horizontal gradient progress bar (orange → yellow).
       - Meta line: “Week 12 · Cravings & comeback” and a duration (e.g., “42 min”).
       - Three small rectangular thumbnail blocks underneath (soft orange gradients).
+      **or**
+      - An embedded YouTube player (iframe) for a featured episode.
 - Stacked vertically on mobile (text first, then image card).

 ---